kevinlanzon/thermostat-javascript/README.md

 -  you can decrease the temp with the down button
 -  the minimum temperature is 10 degrees
 -  if power saving mode is on, the maximum temperature is 25 degrees
 -  if power saving mode is off, the maximum temperature is 32 degrees
 -  power saving mode is on by default
 -  you can reset the temperature to 20 by hitting the reset button

 Technologies used
 ----
 - JavaScript
 - Jasmine
+- jQuery
+- Html5
-- JQuery
+- CSS3
-- Html
+- Node.js
-- CSS
+- Express.js
 - Git
 - Sublime Text